theicfire/makefiletutorial/src/index.md

 The substitution reference `$(text:pattern=replacement)` is a shorthand for this.

 There's another shorthand that that replaces only suffixes: `$(text:suffix=replacement)`.
 No `%` wildcard is used here.

+Note: don't add extra spaces for this shorthand.
+It will be seen as a search or replacement term.

 ```makefile
 foo := a.o b.o l.a c.o